robbell/dotnet-aks-api-template/README.md

 - [ ] Other creation parameters (Port?
 EnablingAuthentication?
 FrameworkVersion?)
 - [ ] Reintroduce launchsettings.json if useful
 - [ ] Are there any references that can be pulled at creation time?
 Helm charts for example
+- [ ] README, LICENSE and CONTRIBUTING files - should `dotnet new` creation map 1:1 with a repository?

 ## The template creation project